Moremar/tuto-MEAN-stack/README.txt

 - Angular Material
   Install and configure in our project (dowwnload node module, add the imports/links) with :
      $>  ng add @angular/material

+- Node app
+  The Node app could be created in a totally independant folder, but we create it in a "backend" folder at the same level as the "src" folder to keep things together.
+  ~ create a server.js file in the root folder that contains the logic to start the Node server.
+  ~ start the Node server with :
+     $>  node server.js

+- Nodemon
+  The Node server needs to be restarted after every change to take it into account.
+  We can use the Nodemon command to automatically restart the server at every change, so we can simply refresh our page in the browser to get the updated response.
+     $>  npm install -g nodemon
+     $>  npm install --save-dev nodemon
+  Then start the server with :
+     $>  nodemon server.js

 ANGULAR